dbca-wa/sdis/README.md

 Just to build the docs, not all SDIS requirements are necessary.
 Some of these requirements depend on system packages, which would need to be installed first.

-Simply separating out the docs requirements (and placing it in to the settings folder `sdis`) will allow readthedocs.org to just install the required minimum dependencies.
+Simply separating out the docs requirements will allow readthedocs.org to just install the required minimum dependencies.